Cockroach infestations aren’t common, but the worst thing about them is the baby roaches.

 - Wait for them to fall for the trap and then dispose of them in any manner you see fit

-Apart from the traps and gel baits, cockroach foggers and sprays are also an excellent weapon of choice in the battle of eliminating cockroaches in the bathroom, kitchen, and anywhere around the house.
+Besides the traps and gel baits, cockroach foggers and sprays are excellent weapons in eliminating cockroaches in the bathroom, kitchen, and anywhere around the house.

-Sprays are convenient and can be used as immediately as possible; these sprays contain a neurotoxic substance that messes with their nervous system and kills them.
+Sprays are convenient and can be used immediately; these sprays contain a neurotoxic substance that messes with their nervous system and kills them.

-You can also make your cockroach repellent spray using essential mint oil, water, and vinegar mixed in a spray bottle.
+You can also make your cockroach-repellent spray in a spray bottle using essential mint oil, water, and vinegar.

 Cockroaches hate the smell of mint oil, and hence it is an excellent home remedy for repelling cockroaches in the kitchen and bathroom.